-It can be used as a mask for deep cleaning, or used as a cleanser if you’re in a hurry.
-However, we recommend only using as a mask occasionally as opposed to a daily cleanser due to the tea tree oil.
+It can be used as a mask for deep cleaning or a cleanser if you’re in a hurry.
+However, due to the tea tree oil, we recommend only using it as a mask occasionally instead of as a daily cleanser.

 Though it’s an all-natural ingredient, tea tree oil can be dangerous during pregnancy if used too frequently or improperly.
-As long as you don’t ingest it or use it directly on your skin in an undiluted form, it should be safe to use.
-To be safe, you should wait to use products with tea tree oil until after the first trimester.
+It should be safe to use as long as you don’t ingest it or use it directly on your skin in an undiluted form.
+To be cautious, you should wait to use products with tea tree oil until after the first trimester.

 Best Acne Treatment Cream

-This 10 percent benzoyl peroxide product is designed to attack breakouts with a prescription-strength concentration.
-While you shouldn’t use this product every day of your pregnancy, it should be safe to use on occasion to battle embarrassing breakouts so they heal faster.
+This 10% benzoyl peroxide product is designed to attack breakouts with a prescription-strength concentration.
+While you shouldn’t use this product every day of your pregnancy, it is safe to use on occasion to battle embarrassing breakouts to help them heal faster.

-It helps tackle blemishes deep in the pores, at their source.
-It helps to dry out your pimples so they heal faster.
+It tackles blemishes at their source, deep in the pores, helping to dry out your pimples.

 Because of this, it may dry out your skin.
 But if you’re not over-using it, this likely won’t be an issue.